dhutapratama/docs/dusk.md

 <a name="running-tests-on-travis-ci"></a>
 ### Travis CI

 To run your Dusk tests on [Travis CI](https://travis-ci.org), use the following `.travis.yml` configuration.
 Since Travis CI is not a graphical environment, we will need to take some extra steps in order to launch a Chrome browser.
-In addition, we will use `php artisan serve` to launch PHP's built-in web server:
+In addition, we will use `php artisan serve` to launch GO's built-in web server:

 ```yaml
 language: php